Slurpee Day: How to find the free frozen favorite

-WICHITA FALLS (KFDX/KJTL) — Every year on its birthday, the country’s largest chain of convenience stores has celebrated by giving customers a signature frozen drink free.
-Now, that day has a new name, though it may one you’ve heard before.
+WICHITA FALLS, Texas (KFDX) — Every year on its birthday, the country’s largest chain of convenience stores has celebrated by giving customers a signature frozen drink for free.
+Now, that day has a new name, though it may be one you’ve heard before.

-Officials with 7-Eleven announced the celebration of its birthday observed on July 11 will now be referred to as “Slurpee Day”.
+Officials with 7-Eleven announced that the celebration of its birthday, observed on July 11, will now be referred to as “Slurpee Day”.

 This year, the convenience store chain celebrates 95 years in business.